crossplatformsweden/react-native-components/ReadMe.md

 	/>
 ```

-Non-cancellable and custon styles for `spinnerProps` and `messageStyle`:
+Non-cancellable and custom styles for `spinnerProps` and `messageStyle`:

 ```typescript
 	<CrossBusyIndicator